dwctsai/spotify-top-100-songs-from-any-date/README.md

 Click "Agree".\
 It will then take you to a page with a URL starting with "example.com/..."

-Copy the entire URL.
-In the Python console where you're running "main.py", you'll see a console prompt "Enter the URL you were redirected to."
+Copy the entire URL from your web browser's address bar.\
+In the Python console where you're running "main.py", you'll see a console prompt "Enter the URL you were redirected to."\
 Paste in the entire URL and hit Enter.

 If successful, a file called "token.txt" will be generated in the same folder as "main.py".